spcl/serverless-benchmarks/docs/platforms.md

 Alternatively, OpenWhisk users can configure the FaaS platform to use a custom and private Docker registry and push new images there.
 A local Docker registry can speed up development when debugging a new function.
-SeBS can use alternative Docker registry - see `dockerRegistry` settings in the example to configure registry endpoint and credentials.
+SeBS can use an alternative Docker registry - see `dockerRegistry` settings in the example to configure the registry endpoint and credentials.
 When the `registry` URL is not provided, SeBS will use Docker Hub.
 When `username` and `password` are provided, SeBS will log in to the repository and push new images before invoking functions.